MichaelLangbein/tdl2/backend/data/wiki/art/design.md

 4. Pick basic design parameters

+- if the content is bland, your surrounding page can be shiny.
+Otherwise if the content can shine, make it sparkle, and dim down the surrounding frame.
 - Consistent colors, fonts, buttons, icons, forms, boxes
 - Colors:
   - Reflect industry, values, brand, logo